reactive/data-client/docs/core/concepts/expiry-policy.md

 ---
-title: Endpoint Expiry Policy
+title: Controlling automatic fetch behavior with declarative Expiry Policies
 sidebar_label: Expiry Policy
+description: When data is considere Fresh, Stale, or Invalid.
+And how that state affects fetching and rendering.
 ---

 <head>
-  <title>Controlling automatic fetch behavior with declarative Expiry Policies</title>
   <meta name="docsearch:pagerank" content="40"/>
 </head>

 import HooksPlayground from '@site/src/components/HooksPlayground';
 import {RestEndpoint} from '@data-client/rest';

+# Endpoint Expiry Policy

 By default, Reactive Data Client cache policy can be described as [stale-while-revalidate](https://web.dev/stale-while-revalidate/).
 This means that when data is available it can avoid blocking the application by using the stale data.
 However, in the background